-CausesArts & Culture Clinical Services Computers & Technology Economic Development Employment Entrepreneurial Training Financial Assistance Food Insecurity, Hunger General Service Health Immigrants & Refugees Media & Broadcasting Mental Health Services Non-Profit Business Services Nutrition Older Adults Persons with Disabilities Placemaking Professional Development Social Justice Student Fieldwork Sustainability Workforce Development
+CausesArts & Culture Clinical Services Computers & Technology Economic Development Employment Entrepreneurial Training Financial Assistance Food Insecurity, Hunger Community Health Immigrants & Refugees Media & Broadcasting Mental Health Services Non-Profit Business Services Nutrition Older Adults Persons with Disabilities Placemaking Professional Development Social Justice Student Fieldwork Sustainability Workforce Development

 This is my second time volunteering at DC Central Kitchen.
 Every time I learn more about the volunteers, the staff, and the purpose behind this wonderful organization.
 Volunteering here is powerful and we are constantly reminded to cook food as if we were cooking for our family.

 Service Reflection – DC Central Kitchen (6 hours)

 The community partner I selected to complete my service hours was the DC Central Kitchen.
 When it came to select a community partner, I was looking for an organization that is creating an impact by feeding those in need in the community.

 I completed 6 hours of direct service, cutting, counting, and organizing bags for different organizations.

 I was cutting veggies for elementary schools they supply food for.
 I was given the instruction to cut the veggies in a very appealing way by removing the bruised parts of the veggies.
 The purpose of my tasks that day were to prepare breakfast and lunch snacks for children.
 I packed string cheese, cereals, jellies, raisin breads, and oatmeal bars.

 This service is important because children’s meals need to be as appealing as they can.
 From what I saw, quality food was being produced at the location.
 All volunteer received a thorough 10 minute training prior to the start of their shift.
 They made sure volunteers kept sanitation and safety rules.
 Employees would also call out and direct volunteers to change gloves or hold knifes correctly.